 Laminate subfloor moisture testing often overlooked yet most critical when installing laminate flooring.
 Concrete slab and wood subfloor both have moisture limits.
 Failure to skip laminate subfloor moisture testing often results in laminate floor failures.

 Failure to Perform Laminate Subfloor Moisture Testing

 Buckling, cupping, squeaking, raised edges are but a few of the problems that result from ones failure to perform subfloor moisture testing.
-Once the laminate is installed over a substrate with an excessive moisture content it is too late.
+Installed over a substrate that has excessive moisture content the laminate will likely fail.

 When a floor fails because a flooring installer or homeowner decided that the concrete looked dry enough and skipped the laminate subfloor moisture testing, who’s fault is that?
 The installer is going to blame the homeowner and the homeowner the installer.
 It certainly isn’t the fault of the laminate flooring manufacturer.
 After all, the manufacturer warned you in their installation instructions that the floor needed to be tested.

 Moisture testing doesn’t only apply to concrete slabs, it also applies to wood subfloors.
 Yes, even wood can have an excessively high moisture content.
 You skip the testing and often within days of installation you hear “snap, crackle and pop” or you think you are walking on a trampoline.

 Most laminate flooring manufactures have their own requirements for subfloor moisture testing.
 Some of these manufacturers may refer you to the installation standards of NALFA, the North American Laminate Flooring Association.
 If the laminate manufacturer does not offer moisture testing standards, refer you to NALFA or other industry standards, my best advice is to stay away from that product.